-Universities of Applied Sciences are not included in worldwide university rankings, due to these largely being based on research journal publications.
-The Netherlands has a binary higher education system, and unlike for instance the UK, it differentiates between ‘pure research’ universities, and ‘applied science’ universities, such as Wittenborg.
-Although UAS institutes often carry out research, this is not on the scale or focus that research universities do.
-Hence the exclusion in world ranking.
-However, in the Netherlands, there are currently three points-based national ranking systems that do include universities of applied sciences: The ‘Keuzegids HBO’, the ‘Elsevier Magazine’ and ‘National Student Survey (NSA), are all published on a yearly basis to help students select the right programme and school for them.
+Universities of Applied Sciences (UAS) are not included in worldwide university rankings, which are largely based on research journal publications.
+The Netherlands has a binary higher education system, and unlike, for instance, the UK, it differentiates between ‘pure research’ universities, and ‘applied science’ universities, such as Wittenborg.
+Although UAS institutes often carry out research, this is not on the scale or focus that research universities do - hence the exclusion from world rankings.
+However, in the Netherlands, there are currently three points-based national ranking systems that do include universities of applied sciences: the ‘Keuzegids HBO’, the ‘Elsevier Magazine’ and ‘National Student Survey (NSA), are all published on a yearly basis to help students select the right programmes and schools for them.

 The Keuzegids HBO Rankings

 ‘The ’Keuzegids’ is the independent guide, published yearly by the Centrum Hoger Onderwijs Informatie (Higher Education Information Centre).
 One of the five published reports (HBO), critically assesses and compares the quality of study programmes of applied science universities in the Netherlands.

 Results take into account the perspectives of both students and the universities themselves.
 Rankings are based on data about the programme’s success rates, expert opinions from the accreditation of programmes, and student feedback derived from the NSA results.

-In 2018, Wittenborg was ranked 4th best small University of Applied Sciences and its Bachelors of Business Administration programmes were ranked 2nd in the Netherlands.
+In 2018, Wittenborg was ranked 4th best small University of Applied Sciences and its Bachelor of Business Administration programmes were ranked 2nd in the Netherlands.